j-andrews7/Pipelines/Documentation/ChIP_Seq_Pipeline.md

 ---

 ## Making Tracks
-This command will allow you to make **RPM** (reads per million mapped reads) bigwig tracks directly from `.bam` files that you can then observe in UCSC.
+This script will allow you to make **RPM** (reads per million mapped reads) bigwig tracks directly from `.bam` files that you can then observe in UCSC.
 This script requires **pybedtools** - `pip install pybedtools` and bedtools in your path.
 I iterate through folders each containing a few files, but you can also just chuck them all in a folder.
 I just didn't feel like waiting that long.
 Once done, just throw the bigwig files into a folder that can be seen from outside your network and link to them from UCSC.
 Saves you the hassle of uploading large files, though you do need to store them.

 **Python script (bam_to_RPM_bigwig.py):**
 ```Bash